Sprint review and sprint retrospective. Sounds a bit similar, right?

 Step 2: The demo

 The demo is often considered the central activity of the meeting, although it really depends.
 Ideally, the Scrum team presents the product in action and allows stakeholders and everyone else to play with it.
 With software solutions, it could be carried out via giving access to the beta version.
-Formal presentation with slides should be avoided at all costs as it brings less value and is not as insightful.
+Formal presentation outline with slides should be avoided at all costs as it brings less value and is not as insightful.

 Tip: Start with a small ice breaker to loosen everyone up before the demo starts.
 Chances are you’ll all have more fun during the meeting and less non-essential comments about the product.